WebAssembly/spec/spectec/test-prose/TEST.md

 curried_ n_1 n_2
 1. Return (n_1 + n_2).

-default_ t
+default_ _x0
-1. If t is I32, then:
+1. If _x0 is of the case I32_(), then:
   a.
+Let I32 be _x0.
+  b.
 Return the value i32.CONST 0.
-2. If t is I64, then:
+2. If _x0 is of the case I64_(), then:
   a.
+Let I64 be _x0.
+  b.
 Return the value i64.CONST 0.
-3. If t is F32, then:
+3. If _x0 is of the case F32_(), then:
   a.
+Let F32 be _x0.
+  b.
 Return the value f32.CONST 0..
-4. If t is F64, then:
+4. If _x0 is of the case F64_(), then:
   a.
+Let F64 be _x0.
+  b.
 Return the value f64.CONST 0..
-5. If t is FUNCREF, then:
+5. If _x0 is of the case FUNCREF_(), then:
   a.
+Let FUNCREF be _x0.
+  b.
 Return the value ref.null Yet.
-6. If t is EXTERNREF, then:
+6. If _x0 is of the case EXTERNREF_(), then:
   a.
+Let EXTERNREF be _x0.
+  b.
 Return the value ref.null Yet.

 funcaddr
 1. Let f be the current frame.